christroutner/plugin-template-connextcms/README.md

   * Assumption: No need to modify the main keystone.js file.
   * Will probably want to load additional JavaScript libraries in the /public/js directory.
   * There can be zero to many plugins per site.
+  * More appropriate if loaded into a `/private/plugins` directory

   * Examples of plugins:
     * eCommerce/Product Management
     * User Management